Persistence & recovery

 - Browser pane cookies do not carry over across CEF engine upgrades (for example, moving from WKWebView to Chromium).
 Sign-ins made before the upgrade must be redone once.

-- Reaped adapter sessions — when restoring a workspace whose adapter session ID has been garbage-collected by the adapter (Claude's
+- Reaped adapter sessions — when restoring a project whose adapter session ID has been garbage-collected by the adapter (Claude's

 ~/.claude/history/, Codex's local state), atrium fresh-launches a new session in that pane instead of leaving it stuck trying to resume.
 Any launcher overrides you'd configured (per-pane YOLO mode, custom flags, env vars) are re-applied to the auto-resumed session so the fresh launch matches the original launch's profile.